Aleksei Dikiy

 Aleksei Dikiy (Алексей Денисович Дикий) (24 February 1889 – 1 October 1955) was a Soviet actor and director who worked at Moscow Art Theatre and later worked with Habima Jewish theatre in Tel Aviv.
 He was arrested and imprisoned in Gulag under the dictatorship of Joseph Stalin but later played the role of Joseph Stalin in several films.

 Biography

 Ukraine

 He was born Aleksei Denisovich Dikiy on 24 February 1889 in Ekaterinoslav, Russian Empire.
-At young age he moved to Kharkiv, where his sister, Maria Sukhodolska-Dikova, was a popular actress, and she helped him to become an actor.
+At a young age he moved to Kharkiv, where his sister, Maria Sukhodolska-Dikova, was a popular actress, and she helped him to become an actor.
 Young Dikiy made his acting debut at the age of 6, on stage of the Kharkiv Drama under the directorship of Oleksi Sukhodolskiy.

 Moscow

 In 1909 he moved to Moscow with the assistance of I. Uralov, actor of Moscow Art Theatre.
 There Dikiy studied acting under S. Khalyutina and K. Mardzhanov.
 Then Dikiy studied under Konstantin Stanislavski and Vladimir Nemirovich-Danchenko, and was hired as an actor at the Moscow Art Theater in 1910.
 He admired the stage works of Michael Chekhov and was his partner on stage.
 In 1922 Dikiy followed Michael Chekhov in the formation of the second Moscow Art Theater, MKhAT-2.
 There his artistic rivalry with Michael Chekhov turned into a bitter dispute, and Dikiy left Moscow Art Theatre in 1928.
 At that time he also worked as director with the Jewish Chamber Theatre in Moscow.